shofetim/elBradford.github.io/_posts/2016-12-29-GPU-Accellerated-ffmpeg-in-an-LXC-container.md

 # cp /usr/local/cuda/include/cuda.h /usr/include/
 ```

+### Step 5: Install the Nvidia Video Codec SDK ###

-Next, download the NVENC SDK from the developer's site: <https://developer.nvidia.com/nvidia-video-codec-sdk>.
+Next, download the Nvidia Video Codec SDK from the developer's site: <https://developer.nvidia.com/nvidia-video-codec-sdk>.
 You will need to create an account to gain access to the most current version of the SDK.

+I tested with 7.1, however it's possible 8.0 will also work.
+8.0 is required for FFMPEG 3.4.
 Once you have it, extract it to a development folder and move the header files to your local include directory:

 ```bash
 # mkdir ~/development